What are the most impactful network detection and response use cases in enterprise security?

 - Evidence-driven response capabilities to support blocking, isolation, or containment workflows

-- Continuous monitoring across all users, devices, and network technologies from data center to hybrid and cloud-supported environments
+- Continuous monitoring across users, devices, and network technologies from data center to hybrid and cloud-supported environments

-- Integration with other cybersecurity tools like SOAR to operationalize network detections
+- Integration with SOAR to operationalize detections

 The 5 Most Impactful Use Cases of NDR Solution for 2026